bairul6154/github-tutorial/README.md

     * **-u** = upstream.
 This is telling git to remember where to push to (which repo and which _branch_.
     *  **origin** = telling which remote repo to push to.
 This is the nickname of the repo
   * Because you typed in **-u** you don't have to type in this long command every single time.
 The **-u** remembers where to push to. **So you can just type in** `git push` **the next time you want to push, which is a lot shorter.**
 * Use `clear` to _clean_ your IDE, this makes it look nicer.
 This will make more room for you to code.
+This is one of the best commands ever.

 ---